seam/social/readme.md

 To use an OAuth service bean in Seam social you need to provide these configuration information in two ways :

 + thru an OAuthConfigSettings bean
-+ by adding the @ConfigureOAuth annotation when injecting the OAuth service bean
++ by adding the @OAuthConfiguration annotation when injecting the OAuth service bean

 ###Create an OAutConfigSettings bean thru Seam configuration (in bean.xml)